-An account of the proposed recruitment process must be provided if the application includes requests for funding for unnamed PhD students and/or unnamed postdoctoral participants.
+An account for the proposed recruitment process must be provided if the application includes requests for funding for unnamed PhD students and/or unnamed postdoctoral participants.

-The project description must not exceed 7 A4 pages (including figures, tables, etc.).
-The 7 A4 pages must not exceed 21,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.3).
-References/ bibliography must be uploaded as a separate appendix.
-Please note that the overview of appendices (section 4.3.1) offers a complete list of the appendices that must be attached.
+The project description must not exceed 7 A4 pages including figures, tables, etc., and excluding references/bibliography (se also Section 4.3.3).
+Please note that the appendices overview (Section 4.3) states which appendices must be attached, and which appendices may be attached.